Heads Up! Durham

 Picture

 Durham Region P.A.R.T.Y.
-(Prevent Alcohol and Risk-Related Trauma in Youth) Program - 2025
+(Prevent Alcohol and Risk-Related Trauma in Youth) Program - 2025 Final Report

 Our 2025 P.A.R.T.Y.
 Program expanded to include community groups such as Okanagan Hockey Ontario and the DRPS Youth in Policing Initiative, providing additional personal development opportunities.